baaltazaar/Wikiee3/wiki/main_page.md

 redirect_from: "/"
 ---

 # Welcome to the Taxonomy!
+*This is a test repository!* <br>

-### A framework to describe and classify terms.
+A framework to describe and classify terms.<br>

-#### This Taxonomy consists of terms and definitions used in the C'''' S'''''  domain.
+This Taxonomy consists of terms and definitions used in the C'''' S'''''  domain.
 Only terms that are defined in final publications — not drafts — are included here.
-Terms without a source publication will not be independently added.
+Terms without a source publication will not be independently added.<br>

 # [Aa](#aa) - [Bb](#bb) - [Cc](#cc) - [Dd](#dd) - [Ee](#ee) - [Ff](#ff) - [Gg](#gg) - [Hh](#hh) - [Ii](#ii) - [Jj](#jj) - [Kk](#kk) - [Ll](#ll) - [Mm](#mm) - [Nn](#nn) - [Oo](#oo) - [Pp](#pp) - [Qq](#qq) - [Rr](#rr) - [Ss](#ss) - [Tt](#tt) - [Uu](#uu) - [Vv](#vv) - [Ww](#ww) - [Xx](#xx) - [Yy](#yy) - [Zz](#zz)